Syrian government falls to fast-moving rebels, ending 50 years of iron rule by the Assad family

 “Golani has made history and sparked hope among millions of Syrians," said Dareen Khalifa, a senior adviser with the International Crisis Group and an expert on Syrian groups.
 "But he and the rebels now face a formidable challenge ahead.
 One can only hope they rise to the occasion.”

 The U.N.’s special envoy for Syria, Geir Pedersen, called Saturday for urgent talks in Geneva to ensure an “orderly political transition.”
-Speaking to reporters at the annual Doha Forum in Qatar, he said the situation in Syria was changing by the minute.
 Russian Foreign Minister Sergey Lavrov, whose country is Assad’s chief international backer, said he feels “sorry for the Syrian people.”

+The Gulf nation of Qatar, a key regional mediator, hosted an emergency meeting of foreign ministers and top officials from eight countries with interests in Syria late Saturday.
+The participants included Iran, Saudi Arabia, Russia and Turkey.

+Majed bin Mohammed al-Ansari, Qatar’s foreign ministry spokesman and an adviser to the prime minister, told reporters that they agreed on the need “to engage all parties on the ground," including the HTS, and that the main concern is “stability and safe transition.”

 The Israeli military said Sunday it has deployed forces in a demilitarized buffer zone along its northern frontier with Syria following the rebel offensive there.